atle2/CarND-Path-Planning-Project/README.md

 The car changes lanes when there is a slower vehicle in front of it detected and there are no cars to its sides.

+## Reflection

+The first thing the code does to begin the path-planning is to determine where the other cars are.
+Lines 261-277 in /src/main.cpp determine which lanes the other vehicles are in.
+Afterwards, whether or not they are within 30 meters of our vehicle is determined.
+If a vehicle is going slowly in front of our car, it will check whether or not a car is in the adjacent lanes.
+It will then either change lanes to an open lane or slow down.

+In lines 374-384 of main.cpp it creates waypoints 30 meters in front of the vehicle based on the current lane.
+In order to smoothly drive the car, a spline is created using the points generated from getXY.
+To make the spline calculations easier, the coordinates are shifted and transformed beforehand to local car coordinates.

 ## Dependencies

 * cmake >= 3.5